sdziallas/comp55/docs/labs/10-Timer.md

 Similar to mouse events, the timer events happen independently of what is going on in other parts of the game, this allows us to create some very flexible & awesome programs.
-While it may be tempting to have many different timers, *I would instead suggest for now you have one timer and have it be called more often*.
-If you only need something to happen every second and your timer is happening every 500 ms, just have a
+While it may be tempting to have many different timers, *I suggest for now that you have a single timer and call it more often*.
+If you only need something to happen every second (1000ms) and your timer is happening every 500 ms, just have a
 ```numTimes``` variable and check to see if ```numTimes``` is even.
 Let's go
 through a slightly more complicated example by opening up
 **BallLauncher.java**: